Colossus Bets: History

-In August 2017, Colossus Bets announced that they had entered into a partnership with 54 British racecourses in order to supply betting pools.
-However, in May 2018 a number of newspaper articles were published revealing that Zeljko Ranogajec was the principal backer of the company using the alias of John Wilson.
+In August 2017, Colossus Bets entered into a partnership with 54 British racecourses in order to supply betting pools.
+However, in May 2018 it was revealed that Zeljko Ranogajec was the principal backer of the company using the alias of John Wilson.
 Subsequently, the consortium of 54 racecourses (Britbet) cancelled their arrangement with Colossus Bets in favour of The Tote.